Yael Shelbia: Career

-Her modeling soon led to controversy and opposition in her Ulpana school, which threatened to send a letter to the Israeli Education Ministry to expel her.
+Her fashion modeling soon led to controversy and opposition in her Ulpana school, which threatened to send a letter to the Israeli Education Ministry to expel her.
 Her family however, had been supportive of her career, so long as it would not interfere with her religious studies.
 And after consultation with Israel's Education Ministry, she was allowed to continue her studies on condition of following certain guidelines.
 However, combining a modeling career with a religious lifestyle, has led to difficulties, including in terms of modesty of clothing.
 During a modeling campaign in Milan, she had to live on crackers for four days, as she could not find kosher food.
 She says she had lost many modeling contracts back then, due to her keeping of the Sabbath and choices in clothing.

 The speed of the success of her career both in Europe and Israel, has led to comparisons to fellow Israeli models Shlomit Malka, Dorit Revelis and Sofia Mechetner.

 In 2018, she modelled for Kim Kardashian's brand KKW Beauty, where her photos were chosen by Kim Kardashian.
 In 2019, Shelbia was chosen to lead Kylie Jenner's Biotic Skincare range.

-Also in 2019, she was cast for her debut acting role in a television series about the Israeli Palmach forces.
+Also in 2019, she was cast for her debut acting role in a television series about the real-life Israeli Palmach forces.
 It is a teen adventure period drama series set in 1946, two pivotal years before the State of Israel was founded.
 A seemingly innocent training farm secretly functions as a Strike Forces (also known as Palmach) training base and recruitment center for exceptional teens, as well as a home-base for illegal Jewish immigration missions and special ops against the British Mandate.
 The show debuted in 2020, and Shelbia stars as Ruth Hirsch.

+Shelbia appeared on the August 2020 cover of the Bulgaria edition of fashion magazine Harper's Bazaar.

+In 2020, the magazine TC Candler named Shelbia the most beautiful woman in the world.
+Shelbia previously appeared on the list's rankings in 2017, 2018, and 2019.

 Personal life

+From 2018 to 2019, she was in a relationship with the model Barak Shamir.

-In 2019, she began dating American businessman Brandon Korff (son of Rabbi Yitzhak Aharon Korff, and grandson of billionaire Sumner Redstone).
+From 2019 to 2022, she was in a relationship with the American-Jewish billionaire Brandon Korff, son of Rabbi Yitzhak Aharon Korff, and grandson of billionaire Sumner Redstone.

-In 2022, she began dating Israeli singer Omer Adam.
+In 2022, Shelbia began a relationship with singer Omer Adam, with whom she had been in a relationship previously.
+In January 2023, they moved to the United Arab Emirates and lived in Dubai.
+In May 2023, after about half a year in Dubai, they returned to live in Israel.
+In 2025, the couple separated.